MissMurigi/phase-4-project/README.md

 - There is a Flask application where you will be working on the backend functionality.
     - The database models are defined, and your task will involve creating routes to interact with these models.
     - There are tests included to validate your code. - - You can run them using pytest.
-    - Postman collection (medical-reminder.postman_collection.json) is provided to assist you in testing the API routes.

-## You can interact with your API using:gi

-- Postman to make requests and validate responses.
-- pytest to run automated tests.
-- Optionally, connect this API to a frontend app to visualize the user interactions.

 ## Features of the API: